 While baking, make the "frosting" with mashed potatoes.
 You can make from scratch, but I took a short cut and used a box mix.
 Made according to instructions using directions for 8 portions.

 When out of the oven, take one meat disc in the serving plate, place about 1/3 of the mashed potato and spread to make the filling, then place the second meatloaf disc.
 With another 1/3 of the mashed potatoes, cover the entire area like a regular cake.
-Then cover the entire "cake", the same way a normal cake is covered.

 Then using the remaining mashed potatoes, use a piping bag to make the flowers.
 If it is too hard to pipe, you can add a little bit of milk.
 To add a little color, I used food coloring to make the detail on the bottom.